-How do the new 9-1 GCSE grades work?
+GCSEs: How do the new 9-1 grades work?

 Yes, that's right.

-Last year's Year 11s got their English and maths results under the new numerical grading scheme and the rest of their options were graded A*-G.
+Last year's Year 11s got their English and maths results under the new numerical grading scheme, and the rest of their options were graded A*-G.

 This year's cohort are sitting most of their GCSEs under the new system, but they will get some results under the old system, for example if they are taking ancient history or ICT.

+The new system allows for a little more differentiation, so that students will be given two equal grades (for example 5/5) or adjacent grades (for example 5/4).

+In total, there are 17 possible grade combinations from 9/9 to 1/1.

-Why are the grades being changed?
+Why have the grades been changed?

 The new GCSE grading scheme is part of a new curriculum introduced in England's schools in 2014 by the then Education Secretary, Michael Gove.

-The new GCSEs courses include much less coursework than before, with grades in almost all subjects depending on exams.
+The new GCSE courses include much less coursework than before, with grades in almost all subjects depending on exams.

-Courses are designed to be more rigorous with exams taken after two years of study, rather than in modules with exams along the way.
+Courses are designed to be more challenging with exams taken after two years of study, rather than in modules with exams along the way.

 What's happening in Wales?